Glossary of termsFollow

 Local Exchange Routing Guide.
 A database owned by Telcordia which provides information regarding owned NPA-NXX at the block level.

 Line Information DataBase.
-The database where specific CNAM provisioning, as well as collect call acceptance, and 3rd party billing are identified.
+The database where specific CNAM provisioning, collect call acceptance, and 3rd party billing are identified.

 Local Number Portability.
 The process of porting a number from one carrier to another.